 A lush, green lawn really sets off a house and is usually the center of the landscape.
 While lawns do require weekly maintenance, it is simple and fairly easy.
 Lawn maintenance can be even easier if some thought and effort is put into establishing the lawn.

-Kentucky bluegrass is better for the area from the Cascades to New England and the higher elevations of the upper South.
+Kentucky bluegrass is better for the area from the Midwest to New England and the higher elevations of the upper South.
 Buffalo grass is not as nice looking but it is requires much less water.
-Bent grass was very popular thirty years ago but it takes much more water and fertilizer to keep it green.
+Bent grass was very popular fifty years ago but it takes much more water and fertilizer to keep it green.
 Also, it is susceptible to every known lawn disease.

 For the South, warm season grasses are used, such as, Bermuda grass, Zoysiagrass, centipede grass and St. Augustine grass.
 Each has it strengths and weaknesses.
 Since they go dormant in the winter, annual ryegrass is often over seeded in the fall so the lawn will stay green all winter.